shorsher/developer-challenge/README.md

 It must:
 - Have a Web based user experience, built in React
-- Have backend-for-the-frontend (BFF), written in Node.js
+- Have a backend-for-the-frontend (BFF), written in Node.js
 - Have on-chain Smart Contract logic, written in Solidity
 - Use a Kaleido blockchain
 - Contain a README that gives a quick overview of the use case, and tells us how to run it